Parliamentary.ai

 Description

-The bill amends the Education Act 2002 and the Education Act 1996 to include PSHE as a mandatory subject in all state-funded schools.
-PSHE must cover sex and relationships education, ending violence against women and girls, emotional and mental health, equality, substance abuse, personal safety (including online safety), physical health, and personal finance/careers.
-The specific curriculum details will be determined by each school's governing body and headteacher, but must adhere to principles of accuracy, age-appropriateness, and promotion of equality and diversity.
-The Secretary of State will issue and regularly review guidance on best practice, informed by government strategies and UN declarations.
+The specific curriculum details will be determined by each school's governing body and head teacher, guided by principles of accuracy, age-appropriateness, and the promotion of equality and acceptance of diversity.
+The Secretary of State will issue and regularly review guidance on best practices, informed by government strategies and international declarations.
+Teacher training will also be mandated to ensure the effective delivery of PSHE.

 Government Spending